+This parameter only appears if 'IP address lookup' is set to 'Get from BootP Server'.
 This 28 second period is the maximum time the recorder will wait, at power-up, for a response from the BootP server.
-If no response is received within this time, the IP address, Subnet mask and Default gateway are all set to, or remain at 0.0.0.0
+If no response is received within this time, the IP address, Subnet mask and Default gateway are all set to, or remain at '0.0.0.0'.

-4.5.1 NETWORK ADDRESS (Cont.)
+4.5.1 Address (Cont.)